performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Implement any PMDA-specific callbacks, and PMDA initialization functions.

-dbpmda man pageExercise and test the PMDA with the purpose-built PMDA debugger; see the ``dbpmda(1)`` man page.
+Exercise and test the PMDA with the purpose-built PMDA debugger; see the ``dbpmda(1)`` man page.

 Install and connect the PMDA to a running PMCD process; see the ``pmcd(1)`` man page.

+Where appropriate,
-pmie command pmieconf command examples alarm toolsWhere appropriate, define ``pmie`` rule templates suitable for alerting or notification systems.
+define ``pmie`` rule templates suitable for alerting or notification systems.
 For more information, see the ``pmie(1)`` and ``pmieconf(1)`` man pages.

-pmlogger commandWhere appropriate, define ``pmlogger`` configuration templates suitable for creating PCP archives containing the new metrics.
+Where appropriate, define ``pmlogger`` configuration templates suitable for creating PCP archives containing the new metrics.
 For more information, see the ``pmlogconf(1)`` and ``pmlogger(1)`` man pages.